Academic Advising Intern-OPEN 2015

 As a valued member of the University Relations team, this intern will combine exposure to the traditional areas of institutional communication—public information and media relations, publications, alumni communications, advertising and marketing communications, campus photography and video production, Web content management, e-communications, and special events—with an emphasis placed on new media and emerging technologies.

 View a detailed description for the University Relations internship.

 Internships at Other Colleges/Universities:

-Cuyahoga Community College: Student Services & Orientation Intern
+Cuyahoga Community College: Student Services & Orientation Intern-OPEN 2015

 The Tri-C West Graduate Intern in Student Services and Orientation is encouraged to spend his/her year-long internship becoming familiar with Tri-C West, its students, and curriculum and all aspects of assisting students, conducting orientation and further developing student success initiatives.
 The graduate intern will be expected to be current with institution-wide policies, procedures, and programmatic offerings of Tri-C West.
 As a full member of the team, the graduate intern will be able to engage in a variety of activities that will enhance his/her professional growth and development.

-View a detailed description for the Oberlin Admissions internship.
+View a detailed description for the Oberlin College internship.